-- A. Minimize increased stormwater runoff rates from any new development so as to minimize the impact upon any downstream natural channel that may exist between the subject area and the Willamette or Clackamas Rivers; - B. Prevent water runoff generated by development from exceeding the capacity of downstream stormwater facilities; - C. Reduce stormwater runoff rates and volumes, soil erosion and pollution, wherever possible, from developed and developing lands; - D. Prevent the uncontrolled or irresponsible discharge of stormwater from new development onto adjoining public or private property; - E. Maintain the integrity of stream channels for their biological functions, as well as for drainage and other purposes;
+- A. Minimize increased stormwater runoff rates from any new development so as to minimize the impact upon any downstream natural channel that may exist between the subject area and the Willamette or Clackamas Rivers; - B. Prevent water runoff generated by development from exceeding the capacity of downstream stormwater facilities; - C. Reduce stormwater runoff rates and volumes, soil erosion and nonpoint source pollution, wherever possible, from developed and developing lands that were developed without the stormwater management controls required by this chapter; - D. Prevent the uncontrolled or irresponsible discharge of stormwater from new development onto adjoining public or private property;